Can you Buy a Business With No Money Down?

 It’s about commitment.

-So when people spout on about “buying a business with no money down” what are they talking about?
 Here are some of the options - because we all know no-one is giving away a profitable business for free.

 1. They are Buying a Business With Problems